progeroffline/tg-subscribe/README.md

 # Telegram Bot with Subscribing 🤖

-This repository contains the source code for a Telegram bot written in Python using the aiogram framework version 2 and an asynchronous SQLite3 wrapper called aiosqlite.
-This bot provides the ability to manage various functions through Telegram. 🤖📱
+This repository contains the source code for a Telegram bot designed to create subscription functionality.
+Whether you want to manage subscriptions, deliver timely updates, or engage with your audience, this bot, written in Python using the aiogram framework version 2 and an asynchronous SQLite3 wrapper called aiosqlite, has got you covered. 🤖📱

 ## Project Structure 📂